howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/5-authentication.md

 You added two things to the schema:

 - A new field on the `User` type to store the `name` of the user.
-- A new relation between the `User` and the `Link` type that represents a one-to-many relationship and expressed that one `User` can be associated with multiple links.
+- A new relation between the `User` and the `Link` type that represents a one-to-many relationship and expresses that one `User` can be associated with multiple links.
 The relation manifests itself in the two fields `postedBy` and `links`.

 Save the file and execute the following command in the Terminal: